At this time, we have one of two arrangements for writers available:

-Expiscor Collective gives contributing writers the opportunity to choose whether or not they would like their stories published on other sites.
-If you publish them elsewhere, we appreciate a mention/link back but it's optional.
+Expiscor Collective allows contributing writers to choose whether or not they would like their stories published on other sites.
+If you post them elsewhere, we appreciate a mention/link back, but it's optional.

-Make sure to add the URL of where your content was originally published, this URL will be used as a canonical, ensuring there are no SEO issues.
-Otherwise, we'll treat it as plagiarized and take action against that behavior described above.
+Make sure to add the URL of where your content was initially published, this URL will be used as a canonical, ensuring there are no SEO issues.
+Otherwise, we'll treat it as plagiarized and take action against the abovementioned behavior.

-The headline is the most important part of any article.
-It's what catches your reader’s eye, and makes them want to keep reading!
+The headline is the most crucial part of any article.
+It's what catches your reader’s eye and makes them want to keep reading!
 The way you word this crucial element can have an impact on where Google ranks each page within its search engine results pages (SERPs).

-Because of this, we often work with the writer to come up with an effective and relevant headline for their work.
+Because of this, we often work with the writer to come up with a practical and relevant headline for their work.
 Keep your headlines short and sweet.
-Make sure they are not misleading, plagiarized from another article or website without permission (this includes HTML), and keep them under 100 characters for maximum visibility!
+Ensure they are not misleading or plagiarized from another article or website without permission (this includes HTML), and keep them under 100 characters for maximum visibility!

 Lack of Images

-Writers who have relevant images on their pages will get more clicks than those without them.
+Writers with relevant images on their pages will get more clicks than those without them.
 This is because people see what they need right away when scrolling through.
 Visuals support the depth of the writing.

-To increase the article's visibility and overall SEO, always add a high-quality relevant image right below your headline.
+To increase the article's visibility and overall SEO, always add a high-quality, relevant image below your headline.
 This will act as that all-important "Featured Image" for readers on social media or Google searches.
 It helps them find what they're looking for quickly too!

-You can do this by either taking one yourself from an original source such as Instagram (providing credit where necessary).
-You can also use Unsplash, which provides all of the source information for crediting the author.
-Feel free to create your own visuals as well.
+You can do this by taking one yourself from a source such as Instagram (providing credit where necessary).
+You can also use Unsplash, which provides all the source information for crediting the author.
+Feel free to create your visuals as well.